alfonsoSR/pypride/README.md

 pip3 install .
 ```

+## Usage

+PRIDE will be updated with a command line interface in the near future.
+For the time being, the easiest way to use it is to take the code in `examples/main.py` as reference, and perform the following modifications in the `Experiment` section of `examples/config.yaml`:
+- Set `vex` to the path to your VEX file
+- Set `target` to a name of your target that can be recognized by SPICE
+- Set `output_directory` to the path of your desired output directory.
+It will be created if it does not exist.

+That's it!
+If you now run `examples/main.py` you will get the `.del` files in your chosen output directory.

 ## Example

 You can find an example application under `examples`.
 You should be able to run the program `main.py` to calculate the delays for the GR035 experiment.
 Binary output files will be saved to `examples/output-gr035`.
 You can use the script `examine_results.py` to plot the delays in these files.